xot/ElectraOne/DOCUMENTATION.md

 - ```ElectraOneBase```: Base class with common functions: debugging, sending MIDI. (interfacing with Live through ```c_instance```).
 - ```PresetInfo```: Stores the E1 JSON preset and the associated CC-map for a device.
 - ```CCInfo```: Channel and parameter number of a CC mapping, and whether the associated controller on the E1 is 14bit or 7bit.
+Also records the control index of the associated control in the E1 preset (if necessary for sending the exact Ableton string representation of its value).
 - ```ValueListener```: Value listener for a particular parameter.
 - ```ValueListeners```: Maintain a list of value listeners for a device or a track.